mossuchida/byuicloud/README.md

 - Add `Node Group` to the cluster
   - Giv it a name (e.g. demo-group)
   - Select Node IAM role : Select available one (e.g. LabRole)

+(DOES NOT WORK)
+- ~~Create [Ingress Controller](https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html)~~ - Note: We do not have permission to create it

 Connect the cluster with `AWS CloudShell`